bgd-labs/rescue-mission-phase-2-3/README.md

     Example of a generated file from this command: [usdtRescueMapFormatted.json](https://github.com/bgd-labs/rescue-mission-phase-2-3/blob/main/js-scripts/maps/ethereum/formatted/usdtRescueMapFormatted.json)

 - `generate:users-json`: Script to generate user resume - which will include the proofs for the users in order to claim the tokens from the distributor contract.
-There will be one file generated for each network containing all the user resume.
+There will be one file generated for each network containing all the user summary.

     ```
     npm run generate:users-json